Aliona van der Horst: Life

 She has made feature-length documentaries, including Gerlach (2023), Turn your body to the Sun (2021), Love is Potatoes (2017), Water Children (2011), Boris Ryzhy (2008) and Voices of Bam (2006).
 Her work is poetic and visually distinctive, often focussing on art, culture, and personal histories.

 Her films have been screened at festivals such as the International Documentary Film Festival Amsterdam, Tribeca Festival (New York), True/False Film Festival (Columbia), Hot Docs Canadian International Documentary Festival (Toronto) CPH:Doc, (Copenhagen), Edinburgh International Film Festival (Scotland), Artdocfest (Moscow) and Dok Leipzig (Germany).

 Van der Horst has had retrospectives of her films at Crossing Europe, Linz (2024), Docudays Kiev (2015), Beldocs international filmfestival (2017) and Filmacoteka de Catalunya (2013).

 Van der Horst is a member of the documentary branch of the Academy of Motion Picture Arts and Sciences.
-She has been a guest tutor at IDFA Project Space Netherlands and International, DocNomads and the Netherlands Film Academy, and given masterclasses at universities and film festivals.
+She has been a guest tutor at IDFA Project Space Netherlands and International, DocNomads and the Duth Filmers Academy, and given masterclasses at universities and film festivals.
 She is one of the founders of Docmakers, a collectively-owned, all-female documentary production company.